FihlaTV/VSAumentiaAndroid/README.md

     Request an API Key
 **********************
 To use the framework you will need an API Key.
 To request it, just send an email to info@aumentia.com with the following details:
-* Bundle Id of the application where you want to use the framework.
+* Application Id where you want to use the framework.
 * Name and description of the app where you want to use the framework.
 * Your ( or your company ) name.